Closing in on critical net-baryon fluctuations at LHC energies: cumulants up to third order in Pb$-$Pb collisions: Experimental setup and data analysis

 After detailed study and optimization of the event and track selection, only a slight deviation from the binomial loss is observed, as shown in the right panel of \figref{fig:2D_det_response}.
 A MC verification test was performed to estimate the impact of this deviation in the final results on the net-proton cumulant measurements.
 In this MC closure test, particles are generated, including certain correlations such as the effect of baryon number conservation, and reconstructed after they have passed through the detector simulated with GEANT4.
 Then the efficiency correction is applied, and the generated and corrected observables are compared.
 The comparison is shown in \figref{fig:MC_closure_C2OverSkellam_eta} for the second- and third-order cumulant ratios of the net-proton distribution.
 The efficiency-corrected results obtained from the MC reconstructed data are in agreement with the results obtained from the MC generated data.
+Note that the uncorrected results, also in \figref{fig:3rd_CentDep_Raw}, deviate from the Skellam baseline, which is set at zero, because the net-proton number is nonzero due to antiproton absorption in the detector material and, to a smaller degree, by a proton knock-out contribution.
+Therefore, the final results depend crucially on a very accurate determination of the proton and antiproton efficiencies.